 Other 'benefits' of a coded approach were rapidly found to be of little practical use.
 The theory was that a coded automation script could be developed in parallel with code development.

 The truth was somewhat different as these test tools required knowledge of how the developers were naming the visual components - something that was neither consistent nor predictable.

-"With all the benefits of a more fluid, flexible process, come challenges in how to assure the quality and governance of these ever-changing applications," Because of this, the code-based tools reverted to a record' mode to establish the initial script, which made them only usable once the application was complete.
+Because of this, the code-based tools reverted to a "record' mode to establish the initial script, which made them only usable once the application was complete.

-This was more practical, but now the automation coding effort couldn't even commence until sections of the code were complete and stable
+This was more practical, but now the automation coding effort couldn't even commence until sections of the code were complete and stable.